LauraVEkris/openrowingmonitor/docs/Architecture.md

 ### Rowing metrics flow

 We first follow the flow of the flywheel data, which is provided by the interrupt driven `GpioTimerService.js`.
-The only information retrieved by Open Rowing Monitor is *CurrentDt*: the time between impulses.
+The only information retrieved by OpenRowingMonitor is *CurrentDt*: the time between impulses.
 This data element is transformed in meaningful metrics in the following manner:

 ```mermaid
 sequenceDiagram